Find institutions where you can study information technology.

 United Nations Under-Secretary-General

-Tan Sri Halim Saad’s studies at Victoria University in New Zealand changed his life, starting him on a path to becoming one of Malaysia’s most influential business leaders.
+Tan Sri Halim Saad’s studies at Victoria University of Wellington in New Zealand changed his life, starting him on a path to becoming one of Malaysia’s most influential business leaders.

 “If you were to choose a place to study, I would say that New Zealand would offer you a good education.
 It’s not very expensive, the lifestyle is very good, the people are friendly, you can enjoy the place.”Tan Sri Halim Saad | Business leader